Nature of Iran’s Ballistic Missile Program

 The nature of the Iranian ballistic missile threat to U.S. military personnel and interests in the Middle East was driven home in the aftermath of the U.S. airstrike that killed IRGC Quds Force commander Qassem Soleimani on January 3, 2020.
-Iranian leaders vowed “harsh retaliation” for the attack, and followed up on this threat by firing a salvo of over a dozen ballistic missiles at two Iraqi air bases housing U.S. troops in the early morning hours of January 8.
-According to a U.S. official, 10 missiles struck the Ain al-Assad base, one struck a base in Irbil, and four fell short of their targets.
-Iran reportedly used Fateh-313 solid fuel short range ballistic missiles to attack Ain al-Assad, and Qiam-1 liquid fuel short range ballistic missiles for the Irbil attack.
-The attack was the fourth Iranian ballistic missile attack outside its borders in recent years, and the first to intentionally target U.S. personnel.
+Iranian leaders vowed “harsh retaliation” for the attack and followed up on this threat by firing a salvo of over a dozen ballistic missiles at two Iraqi airbases housing U.S. troops in the early morning hours of January 8.
+According to a U.S. official, ten missiles struck the Ain al-Assad base, one struck a base in Irbil, and four fell short of their targets.
+Iran reportedly used Fateh-313 solid-fuel short-range ballistic missiles to attack Ain al-Assad, and Qiam-1 liquid fuel short-range ballistic missiles for the Irbil attack.
+The attack was the fourth Iranian ballistic missile attack outside its borders in recent years and the first to intentionally target U.S. personnel.

-The use of ballistic missiles enabled Iran to utilize a long-range strike capability despite deficiencies of its conventional air force.
+The use of ballistic missiles enabled Iran to utilize a long-range strike capability despite its conventional air force deficiencies.
 The attack highlighted the propagandistic and deterrent role of ballistic missiles within Iran’s hybrid warfare strategy.
 Iran’s Supreme Leader claimed to have delivered a “slap in the face” to the U.S. and pledged further retaliation, while Iranian state media erroneously claimed that 80 “American terrorists” were killed in the strikes, which actually killed zero.

 Iran’s Arab Neighbors